Family tree: Coelurosauria > Maniraptora > Pennaraptora > Oviraptorosauria > Caenagnathidae

 Above: A bald eagle skeleton with sclerotic ring visible.

 Above: A gecko skeleton with sclerotic rings visible.

 Note 2: How many times have beaks evolved independently?

 Above: Five of the many times beaks have developed among unrelated groups.
-Clockwise from top left: a dicynodont, a rhynchosaur, a ceratopsian, a shuvosaurid pseudosuchian, and a turtle (center).
+Clockwise from top left: a dicynodont (mammal relative), a rhynchosaur (early reptile), a ceratopsian (horned face dinosaur), a shuvosaurid pseudosuchian (croc relative), and a turtle.